-Ethnographic group project: observing and taking field notes (50 points)
+Group project II: Ethnographic study - observing and taking field notes (50 points)

 You will collaborate with other members in your assigned group to conduct mini fieldwork.
-The detailed instruction and guidelines will be assigned during the third week (the "anthropology as ethnographic practice" week).
+The detailed instruction and guidelines will be assigned during the fourth week (or when we discuss what "ethnography" is).

 Broadly, the project consists of three main tasks.
 First, each group will go to a public place or public event with a question in mind that they might begin to answer, or at least address, by observation (no interviewing or other direct interaction with people).
 Spend from 15 to 25 minutes observing surrounding environments, movements, and behaviors at the site.
 Each individual member of the group jot down notes while doing observation.
 Second, all group members get together and discuss their experiences of practicing ethnography.
-Your discussion topics include methodological and ethical challenges related to this kind of observation and notetaking, any new things or phenomena you discover, and any further research questions that arise during (20 points).
-Group presentations will take place towards the end of the semester (week 15-16).
+Your discussion topics include methodological and ethical challenges related to this kind of observation and notetaking, any new things or phenomena you discover, and any further research questions that arise during fieldwork.
+Lastly, each group will prepare a presentation and present the project to the class (40 points).
+Group presentations will take place during the last two weeks of the semester (week 14-15).
 Each presentation will last about 8 minutes.
-A written report (5-7 pages in length, single-spaced) will be submitted in class on the day of the presentation.
-This report is a description of your project and a summary of your group discussions.

-By Thursday of Week 8, each group must send the instructor a 1-2 paragraph update on their progress as well as any questions you might have.
-If your group prefer to discuss these in-person, please make an appointment with the instructor for office hours that week.
+By March 24, each group must send the instructor a 1-2 paragraph update on their progress as well as any questions you might have.
+If your group prefer to discuss these inperson, please make an appointment with the instructor for office hours that week.
 Each group will receive 10 points for reporting the progress.

-Discussion section (50 points)
+Short written assignments (50 points)